 I first conceived of Not Even Light while mulling over stories we’ve told ourselves about our origin, our history, our purpose, and the paths we’d be most likely to follow into our common future.
 Lately those paths have become increasingly precarious, and I believe that Not Even Light is a timely expression of where they may lead.

 I’ve enjoyed science fiction, especially post-apocalyptic stories, for over sixty years, and my favorite novels of this type are Walter Miller’s A Canticle for Leibowitz, Russell Hoban’s Riddley Walker, Jeff VanderMeer’s Southern Reach series, and Margaret Atwood’s MaddAddam trilogy.
-I highly recommend these thoughtful and sometimes difficult explorations of human nature to you.
+I highly recommend these thoughtful explorations of human nature to you.